unity-atoms/unity-atoms/docs/tutorials/generator.md

 ### Type(s) to generate

 This is a list of Atom types that you want to generate.
 Simply select the Atoms that you want to generate.
-Some Atoms depends on other Atoms.
-If you unselect an Atom that other Atoms depends on, then the Generator will unselect those depending Atoms.
+Some Atoms depend on other Atoms.
+If you unselect an Atom that other Atoms depend on, then the Generator will unselect those depending Atoms.
 Below you find the dependency graph:

 -   Pair Action - depends on Pair
 -   Pair Event - depends on Pair